itskatt/Extracursus/README.md

 ## Motivation

-The website that my university use to handle our grades is old and not practical to use on mobile.
+The website that my university uses to handle our grades is old and not practical to use on mobile.
 To view our grades, we don't only have to zoom a lot to be able to interact with the site, but also download a PDF.